lattenwald/humblebundle.hs/README.md

     HumbleBundle-hs -v -p Android -d ../cloud/HB +RTS -N8

 Follow prompts.
-It will ask you for credentials and possible for humblehuard code if the site will need it.
+It will ask you for credentials and possibly for humbleguard code if the site will need it.
 After successful authentication cookies are stored for subsequent runs in file `cookies`.

 File hashes database is located at `hashes.bin` which is created after first successful run.
 If you run into problems, easiest solution is to remove it (and maybe `cookies` too) and re-run this tool.

 ### Options ###